raypeng/DGBDT/index.md

 Unfortunately, the standard decision tree construction algorithm is slow even for sequential standards, since repeated sorting of data becomes a bottleneck.
-One common optimization for this is to first preprocess the dataset by constructing a histogram for each feature to compactly describe the distribution of the data.
+One common optimization for this is to first pre-process the dataset by constructing a histogram for each feature to compactly describe the distribution of the data.

 <br>